Box Hill, Victoria

-Box Hill is a suburb of Melbourne, Victoria, Australia, 14 km east of the city's Central Business District (CBD), located within the City of Whitehorse local government area.
+Box Hill is an eastern suburb of Melbourne, Victoria, Australia, 14 km east of the city's Central Business District (CBD), located within the City of Whitehorse local government area.
 Box Hill recorded a population of 14,353 at the 2021 census.

-Founded as a township in the 1850s, Box Hill grew over the following century into a small city with its own CBD, its own municipality in the former City of Box Hill, and its own suburbs, including Box Hill North and Box Hill South.
-In the 1950s, Box Hill was absorbed into Melbourne as part of the eastward expansion of the metropolis.
-Today, Box Hill is notable for its large Chinese community, being one of the largest in Melbourne, and is home to the city's tallest high-rise buildings outside the CBD.
+Founded as a township in the 1850s, Box Hill has grown over the following century into a small city with its own central business district (CBD).
+It formed the centre of the former local government of the City of Box Hill which had its own suburbs, including Box Hill North and Box Hill South.
+In the 1950s, Box Hill was absorbed into Melbourne as part of its eastward expansion.

+Today, Box Hill is notable for its large Chinese community, having the largest percentage of individuals of Chinese heritage in Melbourne (the 2021 census recorded 46.6% of the suburb's residents as having Chinese ancestry), and is home to the city's tallest high-rise buildings outside the CBD.

-A major transportation hub for Melbourne's eastern suburbs, Box Hill is home of one of the city's busiest train stations, located beneath Box Hill Central.
+A major transport hub for Melbourne's eastern suburbs, Box Hill is home to one of the city's busiest train stations, located beneath Box Hill Central.
 It is also served by the route 109 tram and numerous bus routes.

 History

-Early settlement
+Pre-European settlement

+The Wurundjeri Woiwurrung people lived in the area now called Box Hill for many thousands of years.
+They used the many creeks in the area as a source of food and water, including Bushy Creek in the north.